How to Get Rid Of That Dog Pee Smell in Your Carpet

 So here’s what to do.

-As soon as possible, place a dry cloth over the spot where your dog peed.
+As soon as possible, place a dry cloth over the fresh dog urine stain.
 Soak up as much pee as you can.
-I use white terrycloth rags like these so that I don’t transfer any color or dye to my carpet.
+You can use paper towels, but sometimes you honestly won’t know how much you’ll need!
+Personally, I like to use white terrycloth rags like these so I can simply wash them and reuse them.
+Plus, they don’t transfer any color or dye to my carpet or upholstery..

-You may need more than one rag, so come prepared to the scene of the crime with plenty of supplies.
+You may need more than one rag (or a whole bundle of paper towels), so come prepared to the scene of the crime with plenty of supplies.

-Step #2: Soak the Spot with an Enzyme Cleaner
+Step 2: Soak the Spot with an Enzymatic Cleaner

 I have tried what feels like a gazillion enzyme cleaners.
 There are good and bad points to many of them, which is why I eventually developed my own brand of enzymatic cleaners: Kinderbean.

-The Kinderbean No Stress Mess Eraser works on both hard and soft surfaces, has no dyes or artificial fragrances, and only has 5 all natural and non-toxic ingredients.
+The Kinderbean No Stress Mess Eraser enzymatic cleaner works on both hard and soft surfaces, has no dyes or artificial fragrances, and only has five all-natural and non-toxic ingredients.

-Enzyme cleaners are so important in cleaning up pet messes because they don’t just hide bad smells or stains – they break them down completely!
+An enzymatic cleaner is so important in cleaning up pet messes because it doesn’t just hide that horrible dog urine smell or stain—it breaks them down completely!

-The outcome of removing the pee stain and smell relies on the enzyme cleaner, but also upon how well you clean.
+The outcome of removing the pee stain and pet odors relies on the enzyme cleaner but also upon how well you clean.

-Once you’ve soaked up as much pee as you can, you’ll saturate the area with your cleaner (if you’re using a cleaner with dyes or harsh chemicals in it, be sure to spot test first).
+Once you’ve soaked up as much pee as you can, you’ll saturate the area with your cleaner (if you’re using a cleaner with dyes or harsh chemicals in it, be sure to spot-test first).
 Really put it to it.
-And then you’ll take your white rag and agitate the spot for at least 1-2 minutes.
+And then you’ll take your white rag or paper towels and agitate the spot for at least 1-2 minutes.

 Step 3: Let it Sit